 Whether your finances are solid, or you’re concerned your credit score or income may be too low, the homebuyers wizard on Florida Housing’s website can help you understand what you may qualify for, as well as providing information on where to apply for loans.

 “Since our loans are originated through program-approved and trained lenders around the state, we also list some of our participating loan officers on the wizard,” White said.
 “These lenders can prequalify and determine which products are best suited to the borrower’s situation.”

 National First Time Homebuyer Programs

-There are also national homebuyer programs available to help first-time homebuyers get into that dream house.
+There are also national first-time homebuyer programs available for those looking to get into that dream house.

 One of the most helpful websites to visit is HUD’s.
 “Helping people become homeowners is one of the most important things HUD does,” the site says.

 HUD offers free counseling for those concerned about being able to buy a home, and even programs for teachers, firefighters, law enforcement officers and others that offer breaks on home-buying costs under its Good Neighbor Next Door program.

 - FHA loans – If your credit score is low, this may be the program for you.
 FHA down payments for those with a credit score of 580 or higher start at 3.5% of the purchase.
 If your credit score is lower than 580, the FHA requires a 10% down payment to insure the loan.
 FHA loans require mortgage insurance for the life of the loan.

 - VA loans – Those who have served, or are serving, in the military and their spouses can get VA loans through the U.S. Department of Veterans Affairs, some of which don’t require down payments or mortgage insurance.